 The tablets were wrapped in tissue paper and shipped in a wooden box.
 Tablets numbered one through eight are in excellent condition; however, tablet number nine has been reduced to fragments and dust, and tablet number ten is very worn and fragile.
 A penciled notation on the box top reads, "#10 sundried, in poor condition," and in his letter, Banks notes that, "The sun dried tablets are seldom well preserved."
 It is unknown as to how tablet number nine was destroyed; either by shipping or after coming to the college.

-This page presents VSU's collection of tablets.
-The thumbnail of each tablet is linked to a page with a complete front, back, and side view of the tablet, along with "a translation" by Banks himself, really more of a summary of where it was found and what it might contain.
+The thumbnail of each tablet is linked to a page with a complete front, back, and side view of the tablet, along with a translation by Banks himself, really more of a summary of where it was found and what it might contain.
 The tablets have been translated by Dr. Cale Johnson, cuneiform scholar of UCLA, and may be found in the Cuneiform Digital Library Bulletin.
 In addition to translations, the article will explain the significance of some of the tablet names or places.
 Further information on Banks' summary translations can be found in the correspondence below related to the tablets.

 For more information on Edgar Banks and his work and Cuneiform tablets in general, try the links below: